thequux/wattbar/README.md

 ```

 ## Flags:
-Next combination of flags that can come in handy to personalize Wattbar:
+Next combination of flags that can come in handy to personalize Wattbar even more:

 Usage: ```wattbar [OPTIONS]```